tropy/docs/using_tropy/add_files.md

 ## Add photos to Tropy.

-You have several options for adding items to your project.
+When you import a photo, Tropy makes a copy of the photo.
+The original photo remains in its original location on your hard drive.
+You have several options for adding photos to your project.

 1. Navigate to *File* &gt; *Import photos*.You can select one photo from your files, or using Shift+click or Ctrl/Command+click, you can select multiple photos.
 To select all photos in a folder, type Ctrl/Command+A. Then click *Open* in the dialog box.